 - A theme in the book which is related to the theory of evolution is the degeneration of humanity and of the world.
 The theory of evolution doesn’t actually hold that organisms keep getting better and better or that they get worse, though people sometimes talk about it in those terms.
 The Time Traveler thinks that a lack of danger and hardship has caused people to become weak.
 Discuss and have students write a response to this idea.

 - This is the perfect time for the classic dinner party question: If you could have a dinner party with eight guests from any time in the past, whom would you invite?
 Have groups of students create such a dinner party, with each student researching one of the guests.
 Groups can write up scripts for a dinner table conversation among the guests and present it to the class.

 - Another way to bring drama and research into the study is to have each student study a period in history which they find intriguing, and then report to the class as time travelers who have just returned from a visit.

-- The Time Traveler visits a society in which advancing technology has made life so easy that there is no longer any advantage to being smart or hard working.
+- The Time Traveler visits a society in which advancing technology has made life so easy that there is no longer any advantage to being smart or hardworking.
 Since the book was written in 1895, technology has advanced significantly, and our lives are in many ways easier.
 We haven’t quit working, though.
 Have students discuss and then write about the consequences of increasingly advanced technology and easier lives.

-- The Time Traveler muses on adaptation and evolution, thinking of how in 1985 physical courage was becoming less important than it previously had been.
-Family feeling, he though, would become unimportant in the future, and he figured he was seeing the end of intelligence and creativity in the Eloi.
+- The Time Traveler muses on adaptation and evolution, thinking of how in 1895 physical courage was becoming less important than it previously had been.
+Family feeling, he thought, would become unimportant in the future, and he figured he was seeing the end of intelligence and creativity in the Eloi.
 Compare the culture of Victorian England, our modern time, and the Eloi to determine whether there is a continuum, as The Time Traveler expected.